Glamping? Staycations? Buffets?

 To understand travel demand in Hong Kong—from seeking experiences to dream destinations—let’s examine the region’s top 3 travel topics and how you can rank for them on Google.

-For our research, we used Dragon Metrics—an all-in-one global SEO research tool—to understand popular search terms specific to Hong Kong.
+Similar to our research on travel search trends in China and Singapore, we used Dragon Metrics—an all-in-one global SEO research tool—to understand popular search terms specific to Hong Kong.

 Hong Kong Travel Search Trend 1: “Glamping”